jrief/cmsplugin-text-wrapper/README.rst

 cmsplugin-text-wrapper
 ======================

-A Dajngo CMS plugin which extends and replaces the shipped text plugin with simple wrapper functionalities.
+A Django CMS plugin which extends and replaces the shipped text plugin with simple wrapper functionalities.

 Description